Brazil has the first monthly increase in deaths from Covid since February, but with low lethality, health secretariats point out | coronavirus

 “June parties are back and social activities, parties, weddings, have returned without any apparent care.
 This contributes, in addition to seasonality, to intensify the current wave a little more. we have to convince ourselves that we’re going to have to keep being careful for a long time“, evaluates Waldman.

-The epidemiologist also hypothesizes that we are entering an endemic phase of Covid-19: his prediction is that what was seen last year will be repeated – an increase in cases until the end of July, a stabilization and, at the end of August, a decrease.
+The epidemiologist also hypothesizes that we are entering an endemic phase of Covid-19: his prediction is that what was seen last year will repeat itself – an increase in cases until the end of July, a stabilization and, at the end of August, a decrease.

 “If we don’t have any variant with a great capacity for infection and to cause more severe forms, we should have another peak in the winter of next year.
 This is a hypothesis”, he says.